09-cybersecurity-for-long-term-care-providers

 • Set up proxy servers with thorough protective measures.
 The very nature of healthcare and long-term care services often requires proxy servers.
 These are digital gateways of sorts, a go-between that connects your in-house computers and network with external servers and the wider Internet.
 Prelude provides proxies for Internet connections, which help you keep up with increased external traffic and requests, plus securely manages and funnels network messages with web filtering management applications.
 Since proxy servers are the frequent target of malware attacks, Prelude can help shore up their defenses to keep your data and web transactions secure.

 • Implement the latest link analysis, URL and attachment sandboxing.
 For email security, in particular, use sandboxing technology to track and identify inbound links and attachments before you open them.
-Prelude provides link and attachment analysis and will flag suspicious materials in its full-package anti-SPAM solution, which then prevents employees from clicking problematic or suspicious content.
+Prelude provides link and attachment analysis and will flag suspicious materials in its full-package antispam solution, which then prevents employees from clicking problematic or suspicious content.
 Once a contaminated link or attachment enters your systems, it’s expensive and time-consuming at its very least to remove.
 Prelude helps you filter it from the start.

 • Conduct advanced malware analysis.
 Whether your service stores patient data in the cloud or in-house, installing and maintaining an advanced malware analysis suite will ensure everything remains uncompromised and secure.
 Prelude provides malware protection with best-of-breed EndPoint Protection products from trusted software like McAfee, Malwarebytes and more.
 We help you install and manage this protective software and make it work for your network needs, on-site or remotely.

 • Undergo penetration testing.
 Conduct penetration tests or partner with a third-party service like Prelude to find and assess security loopholes your organization might have.
 What’s more, full-service IT outsourcing operations like Prelude already run frequent penetration tests on our own data centers using industry-leading security scanning tools.
-These same tools can be packaged and brought straight to your care facility to tests to run in-house penetration tests.
+These same tools can be packaged and brought straight to your care organization to run in-house penetration tests.

 • Regularly update plugins.
 Popular plugins such as Java, Adobe, Adobe Flash and certain Microsoft extensions are the most predisposed to outside attacks.
 Never skip updates on them, as old versions are prone to gaps and holes attackers can manipulate.
 A security partner like Prelude will perform regular software tests to ensure your applications are up-to-speed, plus check them against our own inventory management software for maximum plugin protection.

 • Devise a crisis communication plan in the event of a data breach.
 On top of formal data policies and procedures, ensure your long-term care institution has an in-depth, actionable crisis communications plan.
-These plans outline your step-by-step, internal and external processes to handle a data breach, including reporting the breach with relevant authorities, notifying affected patients, addressing the source of the breach and shoring up system defenses.
+These plans outline your step-by-step internal and external processes to handle a data breach, including reporting the breach to relevant authorities, notifying affected patients, addressing the source of the breach and shoring up system defenses.
 All this is part of larger IT strategic planning, which Prelude regularly consults on.

 Bringing your long-term care security up-to-date is easy and effective with the right partner.